renovate-bot/zw/docs/gallery/collection/01_2_programs.md

 :::tip

-You can create your own syntax + conditional loading e.g:
+You can create your own syntax e.g:

 ```shell
 # Common ICE modifiers